jkim05/Technical-Projects/README.md

 ## Education

-B.S. in Information Technology with a Concentration in Cybersecurity - George Mason University, Class of 2024
+B.S. in Information Technology with a Concentration in Cybersecurity - George Mason University

-A.S. in Information Technology - Northern Virginia Community College, Class of 2020
+A.S. in Information Technology - Northern Virginia Community College
 ___
 ## IT Coursework & Demonstrations